 - After 30 minutes uncover the bowl, lift one side of the dough and fold it into the middle of the dough.
 Repeat with the other three sides of the dough then flip the dough over.
 You're basically turning the dough inside-out to redistribute the yeast and strengthen the gluten.
 Cover the bowl and after 30 minutes repeat the procedure.
 Cover the bowl and after 60 minutes repeat the procedure again.

-- Cover the bowl and after 60 minutes knead the dough.
+- Cover the bowl and after 60 minutes fold the dough one more time.
+By now the dough should be lively, elastic and airy.
+If the dough is still sluggish give it another hour or two at room temperature.
 If you want to finish making the bread in the morning return the dough to the bowl, cover tightly and refrigerate overnight.
 The next morning continue with shaping.
 Otherwise continue shaping the loaf on the same day.

 - Grease a 9"x 5" loaf pan with a very light film of vegetable oil.